What Is a Wedding Planner Contract?

 You may think a contract for a wedding planner isn’t necessary, but at the end of the day it’s a job, and that job should be professionally represented with a contract.

-All wedding planners will require their payment conditions to be met and have confirmed work hours.
-Both can depend on whether the wedding planner is there on the wedding day or not.
+All wedding planners will require their payment conditions to be met and have confirmed work hours—which can depend on whether the planner is there on the wedding day or not.

 Every wedding planner contract and template should include at least the following details: